 The survey respondents were selected using implicit stratification from a list of those identified as clinically extremely vulnerable (CEV) and were contacted by telephone.

-In waves one and two, the estimates were weighted, adjusting for:
+In waves one and two, the estimates were weighted to adjust for:

-In wave three onwards, the estimates were weighted by:
+In waves three to six , the estimates were weighted to adjust for:

 All answers are self-reported.
 Family members or carers may respond on behalf of those they care for where appropriate, for example, those unable to answer themselves.